-Low Bunk Bed HeightYounger children love bunk beds.
+Younger children love bunk beds.
 In fact, they are often chosen as first "big kid" beds after toddler beds.
-If you started with a basic Maxtrix twin or full bed on the ground, it will easily convert to a low bunk bed simply by adding leg extenders and a second bed.
+Basic Maxtrix twin and full beds on the ground can easily convert to a low bunk bed simply by adding leg extenders and a second bed.
 If you are starting new with Maxtrix, low bunk beds are recommended for children around age six (but as a parent you know your child best!)
-Take a look at head room and bed height measurements below (assuming an 8' ceiling height):
+Take a look at head room and bed height measurements below (assuming an 8-foot ceiling height):

-Mid Bunk Bed HeightAdding about five inches more to the height of the low bunk, the Mid Bunk is a great option for slightly older children around age eight.
-The ladder or staircase entry will have one more step, but there's still a lot of head room between the two beds and between the top bed and ceiling.
+Adding about five inches more to the height of the low bunk, the mid bunk bed is a great option for slightly older children around age eight.
+The ladder or staircase entry will have one more step, but there's still a lot of head room on both the bottom and top bunks.

 Want to keep it simple and streamlined?
 The Tall is the way to go with a clean look.
-Kids climb safely up a straight ladder with stair grooves and hand rail.
+Kids climb safely up a straight ladder with stair grooves and handrail.